Northern Giraffe

 West African giraffe

 In the early 20th century, West African giraffe (G. c. peralta) roamed from Nigeria to Senegal, but their population plummeted, leaving only 49 individuals in Niger by the mid-1990s.
-Today, thanks to formal protection by the Niger government and conservation partners, their numbers have rebounded to over 600.
+Today, thanks to formal protection by the Niger government and conservation partners, their numbers have rebounded to almost 670.
 Nevertheless, concerns persist due to their coexistence with people and livestock on communal land (‘Giraffe Zone’) near the Nigerien capital Niamey.
 Ongoing loss, fragmentation and degradation of their habitat pose some of the greatest threats.

 Between 2018-22, the Giraffe Conservation Foundation and partners in support of the Niger government translocated twelve West African giraffe to the Gadabedji Biosphere Reserve.
 This groundbreaking effort has helped to establish the first-ever satellite population of West African giraffe in an effort to boost their range and numbers.